throne1986/bookingapp/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

-* **Geofrey Zellah* - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Geofrey Zellah*

 ## License